🇦🇺 Australia

 ✓ MARA · Last reviewed: March 2026 · 6 min read · MARN 2518872

-Materials Engineers can migrate to Australia via two employer-sponsored pathways: the 482 Temporary Skill Shortage visa (temporary, 2–4 years) and the 186 Employer Nomination Scheme (permanent residency).
-Both require skills assessment through Engineers Australia and depend on finding an employer willing to sponsor.
+Materials Engineers can migrate to Australia via the 482 Temporary Skill Shortage visa or 186 Employer Nomination Scheme.
+Both pathways require Engineers Australia skills assessment and employer sponsorship.
+MLTSSL placement indicates steady demand, particularly in regional construction and resources sectors.

 Key Facts